outfox/fennecs/doc/cookbook/appetizers/OneRing.md

 title: 6.
 One Ring (Links)
 outline: [2, 3]
 order: 6
-description: 'Shows fennecs Object Links: spawn ring bearers with an EntitySpawner, link them to a shared object instance, and query all linked entities at once.'
+description: 'Shows fennecs Object Links: spawn ring bearers with an EntityTemplate, link them to a shared object instance, and query all linked entities at once.'
 ---

 #  One Ring to Find Them